Indigenous Procurement Protocol

-A Developer’s Handbook provides a guided approach to those who intend to develop land within the City of Saskatoon, with a section specifically focused on First Nations who may wish to establish an urban reserve within the city.
+A Developer’s Handbook is currently being developed to provide a guided approach to those who intend to develop land within the City of Saskatoon, with a section specifically focused on First Nations who may wish to establish an urban reserve within the city.

-The handbook provides information on what you need to know before purchasing and developing land, including:
+The handbook will provide information on what you need to know before purchasing and developing land, including:

 - Important plans and policies